umbraco/UmbracoDocs/Extending/Key-Vault/index.md

 ![image](https://user-images.githubusercontent.com/11179749/196052406-2205c1bc-504a-41be-86bf-81b1cabbc17f.png)

-A GUID will then be generated called **Object (principal) ID** take note of this ID.
-We will need it further on.
+A GUID will then be generated called **Object (principal) ID**.
+Take note of this ID as we will need it further on.

 ### Update your Key Vault Access Policy